What does a Tune-Up Include? Check Out Our Tune-Up Checklist

 What Does a Tune-Up Consist of?

 The ignition system consists of spark plugs, plug wires, coils, and other electrical components that ignite the air/fuel mixture in your combustion chamber.
-The system has changed over the years.
-Some parts have been replaced by computer controllers, therefore, some items listed below may not be included in your tune-up.
+The system has changed drastically over the years, where newer ignition systems require only spark plugs and wires/coil boots to be changed at a certain mileage.
+Older vehicles, as stated before, can have a distributor cap and rotor, and even older, can have breaker points.

-- Spark plugs have a metal tip that wears down over time from high heat and high pressure.
+- Spark plugs have a metal tip (electrode) that wears down over time from high heat and constant electrical arc.

 - A symptom of worn spark plugs is a misfire, when the fuel/air mixture in a cylinder fails to ignite.

-- When replacing spark plugs, it is highly recommended to use plugs of the original equipment (OE) recommended metal or better.
-Consult your owner's manual, repair manual or the experts at AutoZone to learn which is the recommended spark plug metal is right for you.
+- When replacing spark plugs, it is highly recommended to use plugs of the original equipment (OE) recommended metal.
+Consult your owner’s manual, repair manual or the experts at AutoZone to learn which is the recommended spark plug metal is right for you or check out our other blogs on spark plugs.

 - Be sure to use a light application of anti-seize on the threads of the plugs prior to installation (avoid getting anti-seize anywhere else but the threads).